 After completing the FAFSA, you will receive your award letter from Minnesota West stating which federal loans are available for you.
 You may choose to borrow some, all, or none of the amounts listed.
 Complete instructions below for your specific award:

-- Perkins Loan: If you are interested in a Perkins Loan, complete the Perkins Loan Application and the Perkins Loan Master Promissory Note (MPN). and the Perkins Statement of Rights and Responsibilities.
+- Perkins Loan.
+If you are interested in a Perkins Loan, you must complete the Perkins Loan Application and the Perkins Loan Master Promissory Note (MPN), and the Perkins Statement of Rights and Responsibilities.
+More information available on the Perkins Loan Information Sheet.
+The maximum award for a Perkins loan at Minnesota West is $4000 per academic award year.
+Also see Perkins Loan Disclosures.

 Minnesota West adheres to the Student Loan Code of Conduct.